vilhelmprytz/nafsdm/README.md

 nafsdm is tested to work with the following operating systems:

 * Debian 8 (7 should work fine)
-* Ubuntu 14.04 (newer versions should also work fine)
+* Ubuntu 16.04.2 (old versions like 14.04 should also work fine)
 * CentOS 7

 # Installation